 Ensure that the software asset management capability has a process owner

 If you want your new capability to succeed, then ensure that it has an owner who’s prepared to oversee the management, operation, and continued improvement of the new/revised processes.
 Without such an advocate, your software asset management capabilities will likely degrade over time and there’ll be little impetus for improvement.
 The result being that many stakeholders will revert to the old ways of working (and the inherent issues within them).If you want your software asset management capability to succeed, then ensure that it has an owner who’s prepared to oversee the management, operation, and continued improvement of the new/revised processes. #ITAM Click To Tweet

 Schedule and conduct regular capability reviews

 As with any IT service management (ITSM) or IT management capability, things change over time.
 Whether this is stakeholder needs or external factors such as best practice, technology, or the software that needs managing.
 So, ensure that your capability includes a periodic review to ensure that your practices still deliver against their software asset management, IT, and business objectives.
 This will be vital if you want your software asset management capability to maintain relevance and your asset management maturity to improve.

 So, that’s seven tips from me on how to get started with software asset management.
-What else would you add?
+What else would you add, maybe something on tools?
 Please let me know in the comments.